 A good minimum size for a pair of sugar gliders is 24 inches deep by 24 inches wide by 36 inches tall.
 Larger is always better, keeping in mind that height is important for the gliders.
 The spacing of the wire should be no more than 1/2 inch by 1 inch.
-If you use a cage which is not wire mesh, make sure it has horizontal bars with spaces no more than 1/2 inch.
+If you use a cage that is not wire mesh, make sure it has horizontal bars with spaces no more than 1/2 inch.
 Cages that provide a couple of platforms are nice.

-Since commercial cages do not often come in the dimensions preferred for sugar gliders, many owners fashion their own cages of welded wire.
+Since commercial cages do not often come in the dimensions preferred for sugar gliders, many owners fashion cages of welded wire.
 Glider Central provides several links to pages with instructions on how to build cages at home.
-A nice idea is to make a cage that sits inside a tray (plastic or metal) that is a few inches larger than the floor space of the cage, to catch any wastes that fall outside of the cage.
+A nice idea is to make a cage that sits inside a tray (plastic or metal) that is a few inches larger than the floor space of the cage to catch any wastes that fall outside of the cage.

 The latch on the cage should be secure, as gliders will sometimes learn how to open latches and let themselves out.
 A layer of shavings (never cedar; aspen or fir is best) in the bottom of the cage will help absorb waste and should be cleaned out once or twice a week (more often if needed, depending on how many you have).